thanghnm49/NewsBot/README.md

 docker-compose restart
 ```

-Note: Code files (`index.js`, `package.json`) are mounted as volumes, so code changes take effect after restart.
-For dependency changes, rebuild is required.
+**Note:** The bot automatically pulls from `https://github.com/thanghnm49/NewsBot.git` on every container start, so your code is always up-to-date!

 ## License